Overview - Environment

 What information can I find here?

-Eurostat provides a range of statistics and accounts about the state of the environment and the drivers, pressures and impacts of our societies on the environment. in this section, you find information about:
+Eurostat provides a range of statistics and accounts about the environment and the drivers, pressures, and impacts of our societies on it.
+In this section, you can find information about:

-Eurostat statistics support policies about climate change, the circular economy, sustainable development, biodiversity and natural capital, among others.
+Eurostat statistics support policies on climate change, the circular economy, sustainable development, biodiversity, natural capital, and more.

 Categories of statistical products

 Eurostat produces environmental statistics, accounts and indicators.

 Environmental accounts are a kind of statistics compiled in a way fully compatible with national accounts.
 They are typically used to analyse the environmental impact of economic activity and policy measures, plus social activity.
 They allow calculating environmental footprints, environmental intensities or productivities by industries, the parts of the economy which are ‘green’ or ‘greener’ (environmental jobs, environmental investments), etc. Eurostat accounts are: air emission accounts, material flow accounts, environmental taxes by economic activity, environmental protection expenditure accounts, environmental goods and services sector accounts and energy flow accounts.
 Eurostat uses the international standards of the System of environmental-economy accounting 2012 (SEEA 2012).

 Eurostat offers grants to the members of the European Statistical System to carry out methodological work and data collection beyond the scope of the Regulation 61/2011 on environmental accounts.
 The results of these grants are available in the Catalogue of pilot study reports.